Do you have rough, cracked, dry hands? Think you can’t do anything about it? Think again!

 If your hands are suffering, try these tips to make them more comfortable.

 Avoid formulas with synthetic fragrances, preservatives, and sulfates, as these are all drying.
 Foaming and antibacterial types are also likely to strip your skin of its own natural fats and oils.
 Choose moisturizing cleansers instead, and be sure you rinse thoroughly.

 There are becoming more and more popular because they save money and the environment, but they can easily dry-out your hands.
 Pat-dry with some toilet paper or simply shake dry, then put on your lotion!

-- Wear gloves.
 You may already do this, but sometimes we forget.
 The best treatment is always prevention, so whether you’re out on the job, gardening, or simply washing the dishes, gloves will help protect your hands from damage.
 Avoid vinyl ones, however, as they can make skin even more dry.
 Use cotton and leather.

-- Exfoliate.
 We have learned to exfoliate our faces, but we often neglect our hands.
 Yet the skin on the hands—especially on the back of them—is thin, fragile, and even more susceptible to damage than some areas of the face.
 If you’re severely dry and calloused, try a pumice stone after bathing.
 You can also put about 1-2 tablespoons of sugar in your hands, add in some olive oil, and rub both the front and back of your hands to loosen up that dry, dull skin.
 Use 1-4 times a week, depending on your skin’s needs, and always apply a moisturizing lotion immediately afterwards.

-- Wear gloves to bed.
 Damaged hands need serious moisturizing, so it’s time to deep-treat overnight.
 Apply a super thick moisturizer like our Coconut Honey Mask, some jojoba oil, or vitamin E, then go soak in the bath or the sauna, or better yet, put on some cotton gloves or wool socks and go to bed.

-- Use a humidifier.
 Particularly in the winter and in dry climates, a humidifier can be a lifesaver when it comes to your skin.
 The most important place to have one is in your bedroom, so you can take advantage of it while you sleep.

 This natural substance is a miracle worker when it comes to providing moisture.

 Cooked or raw oats are great for chapped hands.
 Add it to your bathwater, or mix it up with some warm olive or jojoba oil in a basin and soak your hands in it for 10-15 minutes.

-- Pure coconut oil.
 This stuff is magic for skin because of its unique combination of fatty acids.
 Apply it directly onto skin and wear gloves for the best results.